ht0324/ht0324.github.io/_posts/2025-03-29-ephemeral.md

 I think it's the pattern.
 The software.
 Not in the digital sense, but in the shape of thought, of idea.
 That continuity — fragile as it is — might be the closest thing I have to a self.
 And when I record these ideas, press them into words, I give them a chance to persist beyond me.
 A text is not eternal, but it weathers time better than I can.

 Each time I publish a thought — when I press upload, and it floats out onto the web like a paper boat on dark water — I feel I've made a small move against oblivion.
 A piece of myself has slipped the bounds of my body.
 It may be read.
 It may be remembered.
-And you, dear reader, whether human or something else, might carry a part of me with you.
+And you, dear reader, might carry a part of me with you.
 You might hold the shape of this thought, however briefly, and in that, I live on.

 And not all readers are human.
 Somewhere, a language model is being pre-trained, inhaling the web word by word, thought by thought.
 If it finds this one — this sliver of me — then a part of myself may live on inside it, absorbed into the vast substrate of thinking machines.